pietro14/reconstruction/ReadMe_PMT.md

         - ADC counts are within [0,4096]
     - Dynamic range: 2Vpp
         - (meaning it observes half the intensity in the same signal seen by the fast digitizer)
+    - DC offset: [-1 to +1] V
+        - No offset nor corrections are applied to this digitizer.
     - Sampling: 250Mhz
         - X-sample duration: 1/250MS = 4 ns, for 4000 samples,  thus covering 16000 ns.
             - NB: 4000 is not a typical power of 2 due to old issue with the DAQ.